 Christopher Nguyen (04:54):

-But what Panasonic did was set up a bakeoff right between us and a few other well known company to solve some of their industrial challenges, specifically industrial AI but what they were really looking for was a team and a technology that could help Panasonic be part of that transition into the second century of, of, of, of the company.
+But what Panasonic did was set up a bakeoff right between us and a few other well known company to solve some of their industrial challenges, specifically industrial AI but what they were really looking for was a team and a technology that could help Panasonic be part of that transition into the second century of the company.
 And the initiative was, can be thought of as software to hardware, but really moving up the stack, you know, from a components player to somebody that can, you know, control the user experience fast forward after we were part of Panasonic, we, we remain our own unit.
 And so I helped with a lot of the global AI effort across the globe. the divisions people may, may not know that Panasonic today is really an industrial giant, not, not so much in consumer electronics, but a lot in the industries.

 Christopher Nguyen (05:56):

 If you drive a Tesla or you’ve seen a Tesla, the batteries in there are manufactured by Panasonic.
 If you fly and you have, you look at the LCD screen and you enjoy wifi, 70% of the market share is Panasonic avionics on and on coaching cold supply chain that get it’s a fish from the ocean to your the dining table.
-The technology there is, is provided by, by Panasonic and automotive and on and on and on the Genesis of it tomatic came out of our initial failure, being part of Panasonic, applying our machine learning algorithms to problems like industrial, predictive maintenance energy optimizations, and so on.
+The technology there is, is provided by, by Panasonic and automotive and on and on and on the Genesis of it Aitomatic came out of our initial failure, being part of Panasonic, applying our machine learning algorithms to problems like industrial, predictive maintenance energy optimizations, and so on.
 We quickly ran into a very interesting problem for this, you know we’ll expand on it, but I would say essentially there is not, not enough data from machine learning in that context.

 Christopher Nguyen (07:00):

 And I can, I can talk more about why that is but it took us a while, six months to a year of beating our heads against the wall.
 Before we realized that there was in fact, a lot of asset to be leveraged and to help solve the industrial AI problem.
-It just didn’t come from data, but it turns out it comes from the domain expertise of the 250,000 people that are part of Panasonic you know, already. and so we developed something that today we call knowledge first AI and that’s, you know, we, we launched, we, we, we left Panasonic and we launched the company back in April, 2021, and we just completed our first year of operation.
+It just didn’t come from data, but it turns out it comes from the domain expertise of the 250,000 people that are part of Panasonic you know, already. and so we developed something that today we call knowledge first AI and that’s, you know we launched, we left Panasonic and we launched the company back in April, 2021, and we just completed our first year of operation.

 Dan Turchin (07:43):